Skip to main content

 Each tile can hold a maximum of 1 ladder and 3 collision sides.
 Adding 4 collision sides will replace the sides with a single solid block.
 Ladders will not replace existing collisions when placed on top of another collision.

-Additionally there is a dropdown menu allowing you view additional tiles types:
+Additionally there is a dropdown menu allowing you to view additional tile types:

-• Tiles Types - These tile types can be used to mark a tile with a specific type, then you can check if an actor overlaps a type with the If Actor Touching Tile Type event.
+• Tile Types - These tile types can be used to mark a tile with a specific type, then you can check if an actor overlaps a specific tile type with the If Actor Touching Tile Type event.
 This is featured on the Game - Inkventure example.

 Changing Palettes & Priorities on a Scene